Photo from Capital Bikeshare Facebook Page

 Not technically a bus, the free King Street Trolley takes weary Alexandria walkers up and down historic King Street to cut down on walking time and find a little respite while taking in the city’s sights.
 The trolley is perfect for a weekend of shopping and dining in Old Town.

-Alexandria has big-city amenities for sure.
-Culture, dining, shopping, it’s all there, and you definitely don’t want to miss anything.
-You might think you need an Uber or Lyft to catch all of the sites, but save some money and try one or two of these highly accessible ways to get around Alexandria.
+Alexandria definitely has big-city amenities.
+Culture, dining, shopping—it’s all there, and you don’t want to miss anything.
+You might think you need an Uber or Lyft to see all the sites, but save some money and try one or two of these highly accessible ways to get around Alexandria.